dhowe/RiTaV1/README.md

 --------
 To install:

-1. create a new project called 'SimpleExample' and paste the following code to the class
+1. create a new project and with paste the following code into a new class, SimpleExample.java
 ```Java
 import rita.*;